odoo/owl/doc/component.md

 not in the DOM (this can happen with components with `t-keepalive`).

 Updating the component state in this hook is possible, but not encouraged.
-One need to be careful, because updates here will cause rerender, which in turn will cause other calls to patched.
+One needs to be careful, because updates here will create an additional rendering, which in turn will cause other calls to the `patched` method.
 So, we need to be particularly careful at avoiding endless cycles.

 #### `willUnmount()`